mongodb-js/compass/packages/bson-transpilers/CONTRIBUTING.md

 # How it works
 ## Compilation Stages
-Similar to how many compilers work, this package parses the input string into a tree and then generates code from the tree using the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+Similar to how many transpilers work, this package parses the input string into a tree and then generates code from the tree using the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).